 A social purpose corporation must use any of the following designations, “S.P.C.,” “SPC,” or “social purpose corporation.”

 Social purpose corporations must also declare their business activities in a statement establishing the purposes of the social corporation.
 For example, “this corporation is created to carry out the aforementioned business activities in a way that is intended to minimize adverse long-term and short-term effects and promote positive long-term and short-term benefits on the environment/ world, national, state, or local community/the corporation's customers, suppliers, and employees.

 Mission statements are also required.
 For instance, “ The primary mission of this corporation may be contrary to and incompatible with maximizing earnings and profits of shareholders or maximizing share value by acquisition, merger, sale or other similar actions of the corporation.”

 If you need help with articles of incorporation Washington state, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5 percent of attorneys/lawyers on its site.
-Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Twilio, Stripe, and Google.
+Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Airbnb, Menlo Ventures, and Google.